 The Microsoft Surface Pro 11 and Apple MacBook Air M4 compete for the same buyer — knowledge worker, student, prosumer — but with completely different form-factor philosophies.
 The Surface is a tablet that becomes a laptop with a kickstand and detachable keyboard.
-The MacBook Air is a laptop that won't ever pretend to be anything else.
+The MacBook Air is a laptop that refuses to pretend to be anything else.
 Both cost $999-1,299 base.
 Both run flagship-tier ARM chips.
 Both promise day-long battery life.
+Both ship with no accessories, forcing a second purchase decision.

-We used each as primary work machine for two weeks.
+We used each as primary work machine for three weeks across different scenarios (office work, video calls, creative tasks, travel).
 Surface Pro 11, MacBook Air M4, and the head-to-head page.

 Surface Pro 11 is a 13" tablet with a built-in kickstand.
 The Type Cover keyboard ($179 extra, sold separately) snaps on magnetically and folds underneath.
 With keyboard attached, it works on a desk like a laptop.
 Without keyboard, it's a Windows tablet for media consumption, stylus work, and meetings.